theochem/horton/doc/dev_guidelines.rst

    code and tests in one patch.**

-   Writing unit tests is difficult, especially for newcomers, but it is really necessary to maintain to keep Horton functional.
+   Writing unit tests is difficult, especially for newcomers, but it is really necessary to maintain to keep HORTON functional.
 Only fools believe they can write bug-free code without testing.
-It always takes some creativity to devise test routines, certainly in Horton.
+It always takes some creativity to devise test routines, certainly in HORTON.
 Some examples are given below, but feel free to blur the lines.
 Just make sure a test does not take too long to execute (i.e. not more than a second).